Tulu Nadu

 Tulu Nadu, or Tulunad, is a region and a proposed state on the southwestern coast of India.
-The Tulu people, also known as Tuluva, speak Tulu, a Dravidian language.
-The Tulu people are the predominant ethnic group of the region.
-The former district encompasses the territories of the contemporary Dakshina Kannada (Kudla) and Udupi (Odipu) of Karnataka State, and Kasaragod district (Kasrod) of Kerala state.
+The region is predominantly inhabited by the Tulu people, also known as Tuluva, who speak Tulu, a Dravidian language.
+The former district encompassed the territories of the contemporary Dakshina Kannada (Kudla) and Udupi (Odipu) of Karnataka State, and Kasaragod district (Kasrod) of Kerala state.
 These areas collectively form the cultural region of the Tuluver.

-Historically, Tulu Nadu lies between the Gangavalli River (Uttara Kannada district of Karnataka) and Chandragiri/Payaswini River (Kasaragod district of Kerala).
+Historically, Tulu Nadu lies between the Gangavalli River (Uttara Kannada district of Karnataka) and Nileshwar (Kasaragod district of Kerala).
 Despite its distinct cultural identity, the region is not recognized as an official administrative entity.

 Kudla (Mangaluru) is the largest city in Tulu Nadu, the third-largest city by area, and the fifth-largest by population in Karnataka.
 Udupi (Odipu) and Kasarogod (Kasrod) are two other major cities in this region, both located on the Kerala-Karnataka border.

 The term "Tulunadu" appears as "Tuḷu Nāṭṭu" in Akananuru, a classical Tamil poetic work that is part of the "Eight Anthologies" (Ettuthokai) — a collection of Sangam literature composed over 2000 years ago.